rn10950/RetroZilla/README.txt

 	about the program at www.winzip.com.

-	3. Extract the .zip file to a directory such as C:\Program Files\mozilla.org\Mozilla.
+	3. Extract the .zip file to a directory such as C:\Program Files\mozilla.org\RetroZilla.

-	4. To start Mozilla, navigate to the directory you extracted Mozilla to and double-click the Mozilla.exe icon.
+	4. To start RetroZilla, navigate to the directory you extracted RetroZilla to and double-click the RetroZilla.exe icon.

 Mac OS X Installation Instructions
 ----------------------------------

-    To install Mozilla by downloading the Mozilla disk image, follow these steps:
+    To install RetroZilla by downloading the RetroZilla disk image, follow these steps:

 	1. Click the mozilla-mac-MachO.dmg.gz link to download